Hashim Peer Dastagir: Legacy

-Successors of Hashim Peer Dastagir include Haji Wajihuddin Gujrati Alwi Qadri Shattari.
+Successors of Dastagir include Haji Wajihuddin Gujrati Alwi Qadri Shattari.
 Later, the succession passed to Sufi Sarmast Ali Shah Qalandar.
 His shrine is located in Nandura, Maharashtra.
 Maulana Muhammad Siddiq was his successor.
 Succession passed to Muhammad Ghani Qadri Shattari and subsequently to Muhammad Wali Qadri Shattari.
 Muhammad Ghani's shrine is located in Sufi Nagar Kondhali in Maharashtra.
 It is said that Mushtaque Husain Qadri Shattari is one of the current figurehead of this order.